Society of Chemical Industry (America Section): History

 Members of the America section benefited from the activities of the parent society, which held scientific conferences and published The Journal of the Society of Chemical Industry to inform chemists throughout the world about development in the field.
 From the beginning, the America Section's focus was networking, engaging its members in collegial activities.
 The second chairman, Charles F. Chandler, said "It serves to bring us together, to make us acquainted, and it enables us to help each other."
 Members of the New York section helped to establish The Chemists' Club in New York City in 1898, using it for lectures and meetings, and establishing a members' library.
 In the beginning, talks were presented at the monthly meetings and published in the parent journal.
 Guest speakers included important international figures like Leo Baekeland, Carl Duisberg, and Jōkichi Takamine.
 In 1904, the New York Section hosted the first annual meeting of its parent organization to be held in the United States.

 The New York section was briefly involved in practical work on standardization in 1902–03, when they established a Subcommittee on Uniformity of Analysis of Materials.
 Two samples of Portland cement were analyzed by 14 chemists, and 3 samples of zinc ore were analyzed by 42 chemists.
 The results were critiqued by William Francis Hillebrand, who became chief chemist at the National Bureau of Standards.
 The committee dissolved and was replaced in 1904 by a new committee formed by the ACS.
 The American section also engaged in early lobbying efforts, as in 1907, when they passed a resolution protesting that Rules and Regulations published by the Department of Agriculture displayed a "lack of expert knowledge."
 However, such activities never became a major focus of the organization.

 In 1919, the New York group was renamed the America Section.
+While maintaining close relationships with the Society of Chemical Industry in England, SCI America operates independently.

 Governance

 The Society of Chemical Industry (America Section) is a registered nonprofit organization, with administrative offices in Philadelphia, PA.
 SCI America is directed by a set of officers including a chair and vice-chair, and an executive committee.
-Anthony O'Donovan, President and CEO of Arkema, serves as chair.
-Previous chairpersons include Roger Kearns, Frank Bozich, John Paro, Max Tishler, Ralph Landau, Harold Sorgenti, Charles O. Holliday, and Christopher D. Pappas.
+Dean Cordle, President and CEO of AC & S, Incorporated, serves as chair.
+Previous chairpersons include Anthony O'Donovan, Roger Kearns, Frank Bozich, John Paro, Max Tishler, Ralph Landau, Harold Sorgenti, Charles O. Holliday, and Christopher D. Pappas.
 Resa Thomason serves as the Executive Director.